defnotafunction/Student-Intelligence/README.md

 # Student Intelligence
 Student Intelligence is a Flask app that aids students with organizing and improving their school lives.

-## Features
+## Core Features
-- Authentication and Authorization - Secure user sign up and login using `Flask-SQLAlchemy` and `flask-login`.
-- Database - Relational database that uses `Flask-SQLAlchemy` to store users, and information about their courses and grades.
-- Frontend - Built with HTML, CSS, and Jinja2.
+- Course Creation - Users can create, alter, and delete courses.
-- Backend - Flask + Python handles users, API requests, routes, and logic.
 - Grade Tracking - Saves and graphs grades of user's courses, and their goal to reach for their courses.
 Uses Support Vector Regressor to predict future grades, powered by `scikit-learn`.
-- Course Assistance - Uses Gemini API, custom tools, and YouTube recommendations for advice and help with courses.
+- Course Assistance - Uses Gemini API, custom tools, and YouTube video recommendations for advice and help with courses.

 ## Project Structure